sanujis/Intellihack_Insighta_2/README.md

 Download the dataset from https://drive.google.com/file/d/1KuPtcQwsEIVZEvanAgGdFleg89EyZnF2/view?usp=drive_link

+Download the Customer segmentation.py file from

 ## Setup:

-Clone the repository: git clone [repository URL]

-Navigate to the project directory: cd [project directory]
+Open the Customer segmentation.py file in your Python IDE or text editor.

+Install the required libraries by running the following command in your terminal/command prompt:

-Install the required libraries: pip install pandas numpy scipy tensorflow scikit-learn matplotlib seaborn
+pip install pandas numpy scipy tensorflow scikit-learn matplotlib seaborn

 ## Running the Code:

-To execute the segmentation, run the following command: python Customer segmentation.py
+To execute the segmentation, run the following command:

+python Customer segmentation.py

-Make sure to provide the correct file path to the dataset in the code.
+Specify the correct path for your dataset.
+Ensure that the dataset_path in the script points to the correct location of your dataset file:

+dataset_path = "/path/to/your/dataset/customer_behavior_analytcis.csv"

 ## Reproducing Results: